 Report: data should be triangulated from various sources, including operational performance, customer insights, HR data (turnover, length of service, unplanned absenteeism, internal “churn,” grievances, complaints, etc.).

 The most important step is starting the discussion.
 Simply reviewing an HR survey with limited debate and questioning is not good practice.

 Culture is directly related to long-term performance and staff engagement.

 Why choose deliberatepractice as your HR consulting firm?

 deliberatepractice is an HR consulting firm dedicated to providing organisations with practical advice and insights into aligning culture to an organisation’s purpose and strategy.

 We offer practical solutions that make a difference.
-More than ever, we need to create cultures where people can be their best and feel supported and appreciated by their employers.
+More than ever, as HR advisors, we need to create cultures where people can be their best and feel supported and appreciated by their employers.